 You probably already know the benefits of a USB 3 port.
 A USB 3 transfers data over ten times as fast as a USB 2.
-Of course, USB 3 devices are expansive than their USB 2 counterpart but the faster speed is definitely worth its price tag.
+Of course, USB 3 devices are more expensive than their USB 2 counterpart, but the faster speed is definitely worth its price tag.

 The new laptops and desktops these days come with USB 3 ports.
 These ports are backward compatible with USB 2.
-Which means that if you have a USB 2 device, you can use it in USB 3 port and vice versa.
+This means if you have a USB 2 device, you can use it in a USB 3 port and vice versa.
 But in such cases, you’ll get the maximum speed set by USB 2 standard.

 Check which port is USB 3.0

-Usually USB 3.0 ports are tagged as SS (abbreviation for Super Speed).
-If your system manufacturer has not tagged it as SS or USB 3, you can check the interior of the port which should normally be of blue color.
+Usually, USB 3.0 ports are tagged as SS (abbreviation for Super Speed).
+If your system manufacturer has not tagged it as SS or USB 3, you can check the interior of the port, which should normally be blue.